 Emergency food storage can be one of the biggest challenges of the prepper lifestyle.
-We know it is important to have food saved up for a SHTF scenario, but the reality is that sometimes we just don't have enough room to store all of it.
+We know it is important to have food saved up for an SHTF scenario, but the reality is sometimes we just don't have enough room to store all of it.

 Contributor Gaye Levy has some great, space-saving food storage ideas and has been kind enough to share them with us.
 Check out her ideas below, and read more of her articles over at her website BackdoorSurvival.com.

 One of the more common prepper challenges is finding room for stored food and water.
 Lucky you if you have a large home with a basement or cellar – you have plenty of space at just the right temperature.

 16 Food Storage Tips for the Space Challenged Prepper

 So with that in mind, today I would like to offer some ideas for storing food for the space challenged.
 I am going to do this by using my own home as an example.

 In the photos below you will see the results of my walk-around assessment of usable storage space in my own home.
 As embarrassing as it might seem to expose my messes and disorganization for the world to see, I think it will help give you some ideas where you too can find some extra space in your own home.

 If you don’t want to build shelves, consider putting some buckets along the back wall then placing a board on top.
-On top of this make-shift shelf you can store #10 tins or canned and packaged foods.
+On top of this make-shift shelf, you can store #10 tins or canned and packaged foods.

-2. Shelves above the washer and dryer
+2. Shelves Above the Washer and Dryer

 The area above the washer and dryer is not ideal since it is prone to heat and humidity.
 Still, if you are diligent about rotating on an annual basis, this area is perfectly acceptable for storing some canned goods or Mylar bags filled with rice, beans or oatmeal.

-In my case I have some dead space next to the cupboard – perfect for a shelf or two.
+In my case, I have some dead space next to the cupboard – perfect for a shelf or two.

 Most closets are far deeper than necessary for your hanging clothes.
 Adding a shelf just wide enough to hold canned goods will take advantage of this extra space without compromising your clothing one bit.

-4. Clear out the junk on the shelf above your clothes in the closet
+4. Clear Out the Junk on the Shelf Above Your Clothes in the Closet

-I used to keep the shams on the bed but to tell the truth, it made making the bed too much trouble so now I pull them out when company is coming.
+I used to keep the shams on the bed but to tell the truth, it made making the bed too much trouble so now I pull them out when a company is coming.
 Most certainly, these pillows can be stored in my garage where it gets really hot in the summer and really cold in the winter.

-5. Shelves on the backs of doors
+5. Shelves on the Backs of Doors

 As an alternative to shelves, you can purchase some inexpensive over the door shoe organizers for storing canned goods or bottled water.

-7. Shelves under the sink
+7. Shelves Under the Sink

 As long as the food you store under the sink is well sealed, it is perfectly okay to use this space for storage.
 Consider a shelf just wide enough to hold soda or juice jugs filled with rice or beans – perfect.

-8. Storage in the deep recesses of your cupboards
+8. Storage in the Deep Recesses of Your Cupboards

-I climbed up on a step stool to peek inside and stored there are cups and saucers that I never use, odds and ends of glassware, and items I have dragged from home to home during my 38 years of marriage.
+I climbed up on a step stool to peek inside and stored there are cups and saucers I never use, odds and ends of glassware, and items I have dragged from home to home during my 38 years of marriage.
 This stuff should be thrown out or given away.
-Why do I keep this stuff?

-How about the “good china” that is only used once a year if that often?
+How about the “good china” only used once a year if that often?
 These are candidates for the garage or the garage sale.

-9. Storage above the refrigerator
+9. Storage Above the Refrigerator

 Ditto the above.
 Mine is too high to get to on a daily basis and too deep to be practical.

-10. Storage in decorative baskets
+10. Storage in Decorative Baskets

 I use one for my bread making supplies, another for pet food and treats, another as a potato bin.
 These are right there in my living room but no one is the wiser.

-11. Storage behind the books on your bookshelf
+11. Storage Behind the Books on Your Bookshelf

 If you happen to collect books, think about pulling the books out toward the edge of the shelf and storing food behind the books.

-12. Storage under the bed
+12. Storage Under the Bed

 This one is easy so I am surprised more people don’t consider this option.
 Not only that, you can use some well-placed bricks to raise your bed and to increase the height of your under-bed storage area.

-13. Storage under the sofa or other pieces of furniture
+13. Storage Under the Sofa or Other Pieces of Furniture

 Do not discount the shallow storage area under your sofa, chairs or other furniture.
-This is where I store my extra large 15” cast iron skillet (my 12” skillet calls the oven home) as well as my baking sheets, pizza peel, board games and other items.
+This is where I store my extra large 15” cast iron skillet (my 12” skillet calls the oven home) as well as my baking sheets, pizza peel, board games, and other items.

-14. Fill up those empty suitcases
+14. Fill up Those Empty Suitcases

 Consider storing the individual packages of food in a large garbage bag then stuffing the whole thing into a suitcase.
 That way you can simply remove the single large bag when you are ready to travel, set it aside for the duration of your trip, then replace it when you get home.